davecparker/code12/Doc/Java.md

 ###### [Java Language Help](#top) > [Java Syntax Examples]

-### Procedure Calls
+### Function Calls
-A procedure call is a named command for your program to execute, followed by a list of input values for the command to use.
+A function call is a named command for your program to execute, followed by a list of input values for the command to use.

 #### Examples